If I’ve Been Treated, Why Can’t I Get a Better Offer?

 Male age 58, 4 stents placed 3 years ago

-This gentleman had a total of 4 stents placed in two separate procedures a month apart, never had heart attack and indicated he had a good stress test 6 months ago.
-He also had 2 cardiac catheterizations since the stents were placed due to chest pain but he indicated that these tests ruled out CAD as the issue for his pain.
+This gentleman had a total of four stents placed in two separate procedures a month apart, never had heart attack, and indicated he had a good stress test six months ago.
+He also had two cardiac catheterizations since the stents were placed due to chest pain, but he suggested that these tests ruled out CAD as the issue for his pain.

-I quoted him table 4 and 5 rates based on above and had him apply to the 3 most probable best insurance companies for him as he wanted to apply for both whole life insurance and term insurance.
+I quoted him Table 4 and 5 rates based on above and had him apply to the three most probable, best insurance companies for him because he wanted to apply for both whole life insurance and term insurance.

-While I can always go back to underwriter about having 2 to 3 Miller Lights a day to request reconsideration, the other issues were significant and valid reasons for almost every company to decline.
+While I can always go back to underwriter about having two to three Miller Lights a day to request reconsideration, the other issues were significant and valid reasons for almost every company to decline.

-The other term insurance case was still alive, but there was mention of possible sleep apnea in medical records and his doctor recommended sleep study for which this gentleman just had and provided me with copy that showed moderate sleep apnea for which he was prescribed CPAP and started using.
+The other term insurance case was still alive, but there was mention of possible sleep apnea in medical records.
+His doctor recommended sleep study for which this gentleman just had and provided me with copy that showed moderate sleep apnea, for which he was prescribed CPAP.

-There is usually a 6 month waiting period after a CPAP is prescribed to make sure the patient is compliant with its use.
-I was expecting another decline or postponement, but I provided the underwriter with all of the sleep apnea info and asked for approval…..and the underwriter approved at a table 5 rating which even shocked me as I was fully expecting a higher rate to be offered.
+There is usually a six month waiting period after a CPAP is prescribed to make sure the patient is compliant with its use.
+I was expecting another decline or postponement, but I provided the underwriter with all of the sleep apnea information and asked for approval.
+The underwriter approved at a Table 5 rating, which even shocked me, as I was fully expecting a higher rate to be offered.